pablootechar/pablootechar/README.md

 ## A little about myself
 <br>

-- 💻 I'm studying systems development
+- 💻 I'm studying Analisys and Systen Deeveloper
 - 👻 Looking to learn a little more about web and mobile development
 - 🌏 Brazil